jparris3213/ReadMeGenerator/README.md

 - [Questions](#questions)

 ## Installation
+  using Terminal or Git Bash

+   - Clone from Github using 'git pull'
-   Clone from Github, then use the commant `npm install` followed by `node index.js` to begin the command-line program
+   - Use the Command `npm install` to install requirements
+   - Use `node index.js` to begin the command-line program

 ## Usage